kscavo23/PDIV-Trait-Variation/README.md

 Environmental site variation
 - R code for analyzing temperature and light data from the three transplant sites using likelihood based mixed effect models in lme4

-Trait mixed effect models
-- R code for identifying the percentage of variation explained by different study variables (variance components) using likelihood based and Bayesian mixed effect models in lme4 and MCMCglmm